alpersonalwebsite/build-model-with-google-automl/README.md

 **Confusion Matrix**

 What do each of the cells in the confusion matrix describe?
 What values did you observe (include a screenshot)?
 What is the true positive rate for the “pneumonia” class?
 What is the false positive rate for the “normal” class?

 The Confusion Matrix grid shows all the predicted labels relative to all the true labels (or, what is the same, each cell shows the relation between the true label and the predicted label).

-The values across a row should add up to 100%.
+Values across a row should add up to 100%.
 Values in the columns have no limitations.

 ![Confusion Matrix](images/confusion-matrix.png)